 and click Add Attribute.

-You do not have to add a column here to use it as part of a search filter.
-Add only the column that is required by subsequent sibling configuration items, such as contract fulfillment or token authorization.
+You do not need to add a column here to use it as part of a search filter.
+Add only the columns required by subsequent sibling configuration items, such as contract fulfillment or token authorization.
 Any added columns left unused are removed when the configuration is saved.

 Repeat this step to add more columns as needed.

 Suppose you, the identity provider (IdP), have a data table named ACCESSTABLE with thee columns: userid, department, and accesslevel.
-Your use case requires you to map accesslevel into a SAML contract to an SP.
+Your use case requires you to map accesslevel into a SAML contract to a service provider (SP).

-On the Database Table and Columns window, select the ACCESSTABLE table and add the accesslevel column.
+On the Database Table and Columns screen, select the ACCESSTABLE table and add the accesslevel column.